spacemeshos/docs/docs/start/smapp/advanced_wallet.md

 ### Option ‘FILE BACKUP’

-Click on **FILE BACKUP** button and you’ll get to this screen
+Click on `FILE BACKUP` button and you’ll get to this screen

 ![](./../../../static/img/smapp/wallet_file.png)

-Clicking on **show file location** button will open file browser window with the wallet backup file selected.
+Clicking on `show file location` button will open file browser window with the wallet backup file selected.
 The file is saved in “Documents” folder and can be moved to any other folder or ledger.

 ### Option ’MNEMONIC BACKUP’

-Click on **’MNEMONIC BACKUP** button and you’ll get to this screen
+Click on `MNEMONIC BACKUP` button and you’ll get to this screen

 ![](./../../../static/img/smapp/mnemonic_backup.png)

 These words can be used to restore your wallet anywhere using Spacemesh software.
 They are also called as _seed_ or _seed words_.

-For _cold storage_ option - keeping 12 words offline on the paper in some safe place, press **PRINT WORDS** button.
+For _cold storage_ option - keeping 12 words offline on the paper in some safe place, press `PRINT WORDS` button.
 This will open standard print dialog and you can print the words on your printer.

-The other button is **COPY WORDS** - if you want to save the words in some kind of encrypted file or vault.
-After clicking **COPY WORDS** button you will see message in green color confirming that words are copied to your clipboard.
+The other button is `COPY WORDS` - if you want to save the words in some kind of encrypted file or vault.
+After clicking `COPY WORDS` button you will see message in green  confirming that the words are copied to your clipboard.

-After clicking NEXT button you’ll get to the confirmation screen.
+After clicking `NEXT`, you’ll get to the confirmation screen.

 You can practice restoring the words in the right order by dragging and dropping the randomly selected 4 words in right places.
-If you’ve placed all the words and it is not the correct order than you’ll get this message under the **TRY AGAIN** button
+If you’ve placed all the words and it is not the correct order than you’ll get this message under the `TRY AGAIN` button

 ![](./../../../static/img/smapp/mnemonic_confirm.png)

-If you’ve placed the words in the right order than you’ll be able to click **DONE**, and will be returned to the wallet screen.
+If you’ve placed the words in the right order than you’ll be able to click `DONE`, and will be returned to the wallet screen.

 ## Rename wallet